myatktun/myatktun.github.io/_sources/Assembly.rst

 -------------
     * open-sourced ISA based on RISC principles
     * can be used academically, and deployed in any hardware or software without royalties
-    * supports 32-bit and 64-bit implementations
+    * RV32 for 32-bit and RV64 for 64-bit implementations
     * byte: 8 bits, halfword: 16 bits, word: 32 bits, double word: 64 bits
     * unsigned numbers are usually used for addresses, pointers and bit vectors
     * unsigned double words are never necessary for memory addresses, loop counters, etc.